plippe/blog/_posts/2019-06-01-taming-cats-monad.md

 ## Example
 A concrete example will make Monads easier to understand.

 Loyalty programs encourage existing customers to come back.
-In exchange of discounts, users allow the store to record their purchase history.
+In exchange for discounts, users allow the store to record their purchase history.

-A customer give their loyalty card, and their cart at the counter.
+A customer gives their loyalty card and their cart at the counter.

 ```scala
 import java.util.UUID